 While the actual responsibility for maintaining schedule and budget lies with the general contractor, the architect directs the movie and manages the team.
 Along with designing, drawing plans, and preparing specifications, the architect’s job is to set the tone for a project.
 This cheerleading of sorts is most notably needed when the aggregate of additional work, expense, and schedule extensions – not to mention mistakes – threatens to infect a project that began as exciting and rewarding.
 Helping all parties maintain a high level of confidence in the team, the process, and the project outcome ensures that clients enjoy the process and make good decisions along the way.

-Recently, we had a project running well beyond budget and schedule, and during the finishing stages, problems seemed to outnumber successes.
-At the end of a particularly difficult and contentious meeting, I found myself in the client’s library calling the team back to the meeting.
-I pointed to an exquisitely detailed section of millwork, and asked everyone to pause, take a deep breath and to smile.
-Sometimes focusing on a small success can get everyone back together.
+A story from a recent project is illustrative.
+The project was running well over budget and beyond schedule, and daily problems during the finishing stages were materially outnumbering successes.
+At the end of a particularly difficult and contentious meeting, I found myself in the client’s library calling the team back.
+I pointed to an exquisitely detailed section of millwork and asked everyone to pause, to take a deep breath, and to smile.
+Sometimes focusing on a small success can bring everyone back together.

 There is a wonderful parable about the empty or full glass that goes something like this.
 Some find a glass half-empty; others find a glass half-full; whereas the engineer finds the glass twice as large as it needs to be.
 I am happy to be an architect, and not an engineer.
 Electing to measure the glass as half-full suits my vision, and I encourage others to join me in maintaining a positive attitude – no matter how tightly their jaws may be clenched.